ybalkind/yonibalkind.com/_posts/2020-06-18-A-unique-proposal-for-fixing-public-education.md

 I recently stumbled on an interesting and novel proposal for how governments can better fund mass education, while making access more equitable, and promoting better education outcomes.
 It came from a book called [Investing In Human Capital](https://www.amazon.com/Investing-Human-Capital-Markets-Approach/dp/0521828406) (published in 2004) by economist Miguel Palacios.

 The book is notable for helping to develop alternative models of student finance such as income contingent loans and income share agreements.
 These  models are increasingly being applied by universities, coding bootcamps, and by alternative student finance companies.
-A common theme of these models is that a student recieves funding, and the repayment due by the student is contingent on how much the student earns after graduating.
+A common theme of these models is that the amount paid back by the student is dependent on how much the student earns after graduating.

 One of the ideas proposed by Palacios is a bit different though, in that the student does not have to pay back anything at all.
 Instead, the financier is paid back by government directly from the tax revenue collected from that student down the line.
 This particular model covers only a few pages of the book, but its an idea I keep coming back to.
 It is elegant, maybe a bit radical, and it seems to have completely fallen through the cracks of history.
 I cannot find any discussion or reference to this particular model outside of the book (if anyone has seen this idea elsewhere please correct me on this point).
 I feel it deserves to see the light of day, hence this post.

 ## Government Human Capital Contracts

-The basic idea is for the Government to invite private investors to finance the education of tertiary learners.
+: The basic idea is for the Government to invite private investors to finance the education of tertiary learners.
 In return, the government commits to repaying the investor a pre-agreed share of the future tax revenue which it (the Government) ends up collecting from that learner (if and when the learner enters the working economy and pays income tax).

 I will refer to this idea as Government Human Capital Contracts (or "GHCC").